garystafford/creative-analysis-claude-bedrock/README.md

 ### Referring to an External Source of Information

+Using the Mercedes-Benz "Our design philosophy." website content as a basis of the analysis.

 ```text
 Analyze these four print advertisements for Mercedes-Benz C-Class Sedans, two in English and two in German, based only on the Mercedes-Benz's design philosophy found here: https://group.mercedes-benz.com/innovation/design/design-philosophy.html
 ```